awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.
-    + `unit` – Specifies the unit to use for this metric, overriding the default unit for the metric\.
+    + `unit` – Specifies the unit to use for this metric, overriding the default unit of `None` of `None` for the metric\.
 The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + `ignore_file_system_types` – Specifies file system types to exclude when collecting disk metrics\.
 Valid values include `sysfs`, `devtmpfs`, and so on\.
   + `drop_device` – Setting this to `true` causes `Device` to not be included as a dimension for disk metrics\.